tsykoduk/greg.nokes.name/_posts/2020-09-16-condos-and-lumberjacks.md

 categories:
   - Computers! and Code!
 ---
 I have been involved in and with various infrastructure and platform providers for well over 12 years now.
 Often I am asked to explain "why use a infrastructure provider?" or "why use a platform?".

-This is one way that I do so.
+I wrote this out to try and explain these concepts in concrete terms.

+Lucky for me, a few co-workers decided to help me with art and video production help, and we were able to remove the "*with bad drawings*" subtitle.
+Also we made a cool animation explaining this.
+You can see the [video here](https://youtu.be/_N8Zf_nPZkQ).

+Thanks to the awesome Nichole Johnson, Jennifer Hooper and the entire Heroku marketing team for taking my idea and making it shine.

 Icebergs and Lumberjacks
 ====================